gerardjosraudale/travel_journal/README.md

  Key Features:

-Add Entries: Users can create new journal entries by providing a title, selecting a photo from their gallery or taking a new one, and adding descriptive notes.
+-Add Entries: Users can create new journal entries by providing a title, selecting a photo from their gallery or taking a new one, and adding descriptive notes.

-View Entries: All entries are displayed in a scrollable list, showing the title, photo, and a snippet of the notes.
+-View Entries: All entries are displayed in a scrollable list, showing the title, photo, and a snippet of the notes.
 Users can tap on an entry to view the full details.

-Edit and Delete Entries: Users have the option to edit or delete existing entries, ensuring their journal stays up-to-date and relevant.
+-Edit and Delete Entries: Users have the option to edit or delete existing entries, ensuring their journal stays up-to-date and relevant.

 How to Use the App: